-Track athletes don't run the 1000 meter with poorly designed or worn shoes.
+Track athletes don't run with poorly designed or worn shoes.
 Why?
-Lousy shoes won't allow them to run their best.
-Although he or she may be in exquisite physical condition and boast the finest training, bad shoes shoot them down in a heartbeat.
-To guitarists, strings are like the shoes of a track athlete.
+Although he or she may be in exquisite physical condition and boast the finest training, bad shoes will shoot them down.
+For guitarists, strings are like the shoes of a track athlete.
 The finest instrument and player sound dull and suffer intonation problems with poor or worn strings.
 To get the most out of your guitar, use quality strings and change them regularly.

-"When should I change my strings?" is a question I hear every week.
-Fortunately, there's a simple answer: change them when they sound bad.
+"When should I change my strings?" is a question I hear weekly.
+The answer is simple: change them when they sound bad.
 Fret and finger abrasion, sweat, oil, and dirt eventually cause a reduction in upper harmonics (treble response) and volume.
 In other words, the strings sound dead.
 At this point you'll see fret wear--black marks--on the strings and have difficulty tuning.
 If they're really horrid, the basses will be corroded and the trebles scratched (worn rough where you pluck).
 I often see strings so corroded they are greenish black and smell like toe jam!